Current research – Climate policy: towards climate resilience in developing countries

 Tentative proposal for sub-studies:

 The question this sub-study addresses is whether the types of financing are in harmony with the policy objectives of Dutch climate policy in development cooperation.
 This also raises the question of whether Dutch climate funds that mobilise private sector funds are additional to the market.
+This sub-study has been finished June 2021 and the English report is available.

 This study will examine the Ministry of Foreign Affairs’ campaign team that promotes other countries’ climate targets and the NDC Partnership, which the Netherlands will be co-chairing in 2019-2020.